salina-nakarmi/Recommendo/README.md

 ### 2. Genre + Description Extraction

-After preprocessing, ~14,000 books were left.
+After preprocessing, about 14,000 books were left.
 We enriched them by fetching with batch processing:

 - Genre